 The cash advance interest rate (and balance transfer revert rate) is even higher than the interest rate on carried-over purchases.

 The ongoing Qantas Points, initial bonus points and attached complimentary benefits are all available for a moderate annual fee (which includes the rewards points program fee), but in the first year, to welcome you aboard, you’ll pay a reduced annual fee.
 That’s one more reason to try this card out.

 If you’re looking for a frequent flyer points card at a moderate price in a program with plenty of redemption options, this card could suit you well.
-The generous bonus points and a tempting balance transfer offer to sweeten the deal make it well worth considering, provided you expect to be paying off your new purchases account balance in full each month.
+The generous bonus points and a reduced annual fee on the first-year offer to sweeten the deal make it well worth considering.

 Before making your final decision, take a look at some similar frequent flyer credit cards, just in case there’s one that might suit your lifestyle and spending pattern even better.
 Perhaps either the NAB Qantas Rewards Signature Card or the St.George Amplify Platinum Credit Card (Qantas) has features that would be a good fit for you.